 So, if you and a colleague are trying to work with your employer to increase your pay or address safety concerns at work, the NLRB protects your activity.

 How Does the NLRB Help Employees?

-The NLRB plays a number of roles in aiding employees with their efforts to unionize or otherwise improve their working conditions.
-Below are the main responsibilities of the Board:
+The NLRB plays several roles in aiding employees to unionize or improve their working conditions.
+Below are the main responsibilities of the board: